pwikapanel/site-admin/README.md

 - user: Django project name + 'user'
 - database name: Django project name + 'db'

-**Svija Cloud ID & password**: configured by creation script but not used by server
+**Pwika Cloud ID & password**: configured by creation script but not used by server

 ---
 </details>